soundspectrum/replicant/README.md

 Roadmap
 -------

 Replicant has undergone several major design iterations since its inception in March 2012.
 Nearly two years later, with the multi-threaded GC and lowest level C layers taking shape, early benchmarks demonstrate Replicant successfully executing certain categories of vanilla Python code, such as iterative algebraic computation.
 Since showing does more than telling, we will demonstrate Replicant's performance advantages in as many exciting and convincing ways as possible at PyCon 2014.
 Our PyCon 2014 live demos will consist of:

 * A realtime fractal animation that runs in single thread mode (benchmarked against CPython), and the same animation in multi-threaded mode on a 4 or 8 core machine.

 * A multi-threaded web server (designed for comparison against a forking web server).

 * A realtime demo that shows Replicant offering itself as a BSP (Bulk Synchronous Parallel) solution, a class of "big data" computation which causes IPC/forking models to struggle when the relative cost of data serialization is high.

 As intuition might suggest, the amount of Python code for the above demos above are on the order of a page since their implementation relies on conventional multi-threading idioms.

 As of September 2013, work is focused on improving the performance of the GC implementation, which borrows some notions from read-copy-update (RCU) approaches (as opposed to relying on heavyweight OS synchronization).
 For example, Replicant executes the "straightline" Mandelbrot fractal code faster than CPython, but a version of the benchmark which uses functions to encapsulate code currently decreases execution performance significantly because of some deficiencies in the GC implementation.
 We are excited about the performance gains we hope to obtain once we address the parts of GC which, until now, have been provisional in getting it up and running.

 With Replicant's design principles firmly established and presented in Spring 2014, the compiler front-end will be completely rewritten in Python (the research prototype is currently implemented in Haskell), with the expectation that it will eventually be able to bootstrap itself.
-While the compiler is transformed from its Haskell prototype implementation to a more mature and Python-friendly state, the C/C++ runtime and support layers will continue to evolve, adding support for more language features and standard library support.
+As we transition the compiler from the Haskell prototype to a more Python-friendly implementation, the C/C++ runtime and support layers will continue to evolve, adding support for more language features and standard library support.
 By PyCon 2015, we anticipate the Replicant roadmap to be fully clear, having completed the lion's share of language support activities and having performed a bulk of the standard library implementation/porting activities.

+As the Replicant roadmap solidifies and the implementation matures, we will be able to explore additional features and capabilities which may enable novel and interesting uses of Replicant.

-As the Replicant roadmap solidifies, all OS calls are planned to be sandboxes into an abstract set of "OS interfaces" that provide any and all calls into the OS (file system, synchronization, network, threads, time, processes, etc).
-The set of OS interfaces applied to a Replicant execution context will naturally default to the set of C++ classes shipped with Replicant for the host platform (e.g. POSIX, Win32, linux), but offers an important level of abstraction for developers with sensitive security/sandboxing needs.
-For example, suppose a DoD classified piece of software requires that it contains zero links/references to the OS network APIs.
-Replicant can simply be set to use the stub OS network interface inplace of the standard OS network interface for the host platform.
-Similarly, suppose a financial institution requires that a particular utility records all file activity into a metalog.
-In Replicant, this can be done and assured at a low-level by overriding the appropriate OS interfaces to additionally write out the appropriate metadata.
-In sum, Replicant sandboxing will offer powerful and airtight linking and security assurance often demanded by mission critical operations.
+For example, we plan to experiment with "sandboxing" of OS calls into an abstract set of "OS interfaces" that provide any and all calls into the OS (file system, synchronization, network, threads, time, processes, etc).
+The set of OS interfaces applied to a Replicant execution context will naturally default to the set of C++ classes shipped with Replicant for the host platform (e.g. POSIX, Win32, Linux), but offer an important level of abstraction for developers with sensitive security/separation needs.
+For example, suppose that a security evaluation of a piece of classified software requires that it contains no calls into OS network APIs.
+Replicant can simply be set to use the stub OS network interface in lieu of the standard OS network interface for the host platform, trapping certain calls.
+Or suppose a financial institution requires that a particular utility records all file activity into an metalog.
+In Replicant, this could be done at a low-level by overriding OS interfaces to additionally write out the appropriate metadata.
+In summary, Replicant sandboxing will offer powerful and airtight linking and security assurance often demanded by mission critical operations.

-Further ahead on Replicant roadmap is to add minor syntax extensions and/or usage conventions to special "fat" primitives -- built-in vectors of primitives of variable dimensionality which are implicitly unsynchronized (think Python arrays but with added dimensionality and built-in usage extensions).
-We believe this feature to be of great interest to scientific computing applications and is non-coincidentally an analog of the design pattern associated with how a multi-process computational performs high volume IPC (i.e. via a large interprocess shared buffer).
+Further ahead on Replicant roadmap is the task of adding minor syntax extensions and/or usage conventions for working with special "fat" primitives -- built-in vectors of primitives (with variable dimensionality) which are implicitly unsynchronized (think Python arrays, but with added dimensionality and built-in usage extensions).
+We believe this feature to be of great interest in scientific computing domains and it is non-coincidentally an analog of the design pattern associated with how a multi-process computation performs high volume IPC (i.e., via a large interprocess shared buffer).

 Project Background
 ------------------